nemisj/docs/cv.md

 ###### 2006 may - 2007 february : Dual student, Mendix, Rotterdam

 After I finished my internship by Mendix I have decided to stay there.
-Because I was still studen I had to Switch to the "Dual education" so that I could combine work and study together.
+Because I was still studen I had to switch to the "Dual education" so that I could combine work and study together.

 When working there as a dual student, I had to perform different tasks, not only related to the javascript and dojo, but also to the C# and Java.